The Angelman Network was established as a registered Charitable Trust in

 New Zealand in 2011.

 The Angelman Network is a family/whānau driven charitable trust based in New Zealand that connects and supports those affected by Angelman syndrome.

 We are the only organisation in New Zealand dedicated to providing up-to-date information on Angelman Syndrome.
-We aim to share this information on our website, social media sites and newsletters, and to keep families connected and supported through social media, family gatherings and fundraising activities in NZ.
+We aim to share information on our website, social media sites and newsletters, and to keep families connected and supported through social media, family gatherings and fundraising activities in NZ.

 The Angelman Network is a Registered Charitable Trust (CC46746).
 In order to achieve our objectives we actively network with a broad range of related and relevant organisations, MPs, families, professionals, specialists, and research teams - in NZ and around the world.